akhodakivskiy/VimFx/documentation/options.md

 The default values are `<s-tab` and `<tab>`, respectively.
 Those keys are specially handled after focusing a text input using [`gi`].
-To disable this special handling, set the prefs to the empty string.
+To disable this special handling, set the options to the empty string.

 [`gi`]: commands.md#gi-1

 ## Special options

-These options are available in neither VimFx’s settings page in the Add-ons Manager nor in [about:config].
+These options are available in neither VimFx’s options page in the Add-ons Manager nor in [about:config].
 The only way to change them is by using the a [config file].